hashingsystems/hash.js/README.md

 This checks the transaction for a receipt.
 It uses the memo as an identification method and you can include more than one receipt by adding a variable limit: memo = memo_id.
 You can query up to 1MB of transactions.

 ## API
+* mw init()
 * mw makepayment()
 * mw checkTransaction()
+* mw getmodal()
+***
+## mw init(recipientlist, contentid, type, memo, time, attrID)
+Initializes a payment through the Chrome extension.
+Currently you can only have on recipient in the recipientlist.
+Make note of the memo used so you can verify the payment later.
+Checks all pre-requisites for performing the transaction

+Arguments:
+* `recipientlist`: the money receiver
+* `contentid`: ID of the content
+* `type`: article, download, video, etc (what is being monetized)
+* `memo`: optional memo field, but to query a transaction you must set one and know it
+* `time`: optionable field
+* `attrID`: HTML object that handles where the Hedera micropayment object is going to be inserted
 ***

 ## mw makepayment(recipientlist, contentid, type, memo, time, attrID)
 Initializes a payment through the Chrome extension.
 Currently you can only have on recipient in the recipientlist.